Devante Smith-Pelly: Junior

 Returning to the OHL for a third season following his draft, Smith-Pelly recorded a junior career-high 36 goals and 66 points over 67 games.
-He added 21 points in 20 OHL playoff games, as the Majors lost in the Finals to the Owen Sound Attack.
+He added 21 points in 20 OHL playoff games, as the Majors lost in the Final to the Owen Sound Attack.
 Despite losing the OHL title, the Majors qualified for the 2011 Memorial Cup, Canada's national major junior tournament, by way of having been chosen as the host team at the beginning of the season.
 Advancing to the final, the Majors were defeated by the Saint John Sea Dogs In the Memorial Cup Final, 3–1.
 Smith-Pelly recorded six points over five games and was named to the Tournament All-Star Team.

 Professional

 Although eligible for one more OHL season in 2011–12, Smith-Pelly made the Anaheim Ducks' roster out of training camp.
 He recorded five points in his first 26 games before the Ducks agreed to loan him to the Canadian national junior team in December 2011.